-For those who don’t know, my heritage is Russian and I have an affinity for Russian food because I grew up with it and enjoy eating it.
-One of the dishes I enjoy the most is Beef Stroganoff and when I started researching it’s history, I thought there was only one authentic version, my mother’s.
+For those who don’t know, my heritage is Russian and I have an affinity for Russian food because I grew up with it and enjoy eating it from time to time.
+One of the dishes I enjoy the most is Beef Stroganoff and when I started researching it’s history, I naively thought that there was only one authentic version, my mother’s.
 I was wrong.
 I then read one of the original known recipes by Russian cookbook author Elena Molokovhets in her 1861 book A Gift For Young Housewives.
 She made hers with sour cream whereas my mother only uses pure cream (slivki in Russian) because she says it makes for a more flavoursome strog.
 It in fact turns out there are hundreds of different versions from ones made with sausage in Finland to versions made with buffalo meat in the USA.
 It is obviously a far more international dish than the strictly Russian one I thought it to be.
-But for this post I will focus on the one I love, the recipe I grew up with and which I still believe to be the best.
+But for this post I will focus on the one I love, the recipe I grew up with and that I still believe to be the best.

 I travelled to Russia in 2006.
 In my usual fashion of eating my way around foreign countries, I ate Beef Stroganoff wherever I could find it.
-I ate it at small family run restaurants in the country and I ate it at the exclusive and über pricey Café Pushkin in Moscow and I’m sorry to say I was somewhat disappointed.
+I ate it at small family restaurants in rural country areas and I ate it at the exclusive and über pricey Café Pushkin in Moscow and I’m sorry to say I was somewhat disappointed.
 Perhaps it’s a case of what one grows up with being the benchmark, but the versions I ate just didn’t taste as good.
 My mother’s Stroganoff is literally melt in the mouth.
 It is made up of delicately sliced rump steak sitting in an incredibly flavoursome sauce with just the right amount of mushrooms and cream.
 She says the secret is in cooking the mushrooms separately in butter and adding them at the very end, just before you serve.

 It is an interesting fact that the name of the dish is said to have originated in the kitchens of the Stroganov family around the mid 18th century.
 The upper classes of Pre-Revolutionary Russia loved the French and considered everything Le Francaise to be the epitome of class and style.
 Russian cooks and chefs of the time were encouraged to cook in a French manner and many of them were shipped off to France to study cookery by their employers.
 Such an employer would have been Alexander Stroganov (see pic below) and if you ask me he looks a bit of a scamp.
-I’m sure he enjoyed downing vodka shots with Beluga caviar whilst hanging out with his mates in the courts of old Russian aristocracy.
+I reckon he would have enjoyed downing vodka shots with Beluga caviar whilst hanging out with his mates in the courts of old Russian aristocracy.
 He would have loved my mum’s strog, and I hope you do too.

 (Pic: Mr. B. Stroganoff himself, circa mid 1800’s.)